FraunhoferIOSB/FROST-Server/docs/extensions/DataModel-Projects.md

 When features of interest are created manually, they too must be linked to a project the user has `create` rights on, if the user does not have global `create` rights.

 When features are created automatically, they inherit the Projects and `restricted` setting from the Location the Feature is created from.
-When the Projects of the Location, or the `restricted` setting of the Location, is changed, the FeatureOfInterest is currently not updated.
+When the Projects of the Location, or the `restricted` setting of the Location, is changed, the FeatureOfInterest is, by default, not updated.
+By setting `projects.updateFeatureWithLocation` to `true`, the `restricted` flag and Projects links of a generated Feature is updated when the Location is updated.

 ### ObservedProperties